Siege of Faenza

 The siege of Faenza occurred from August 1240 to April 14, 1241, during the course of the wars of the Guelphs and the Ghibellines.
 In this military confrontation, the Holy Roman Emperor Frederick II aggressively laid siege to the town of Faenza and successfully captured the city.

 Background

 In August 1237, Frederick II returned to the northern Italian domain of the Holy Roman Empire from northern Europe.
 He had just put his affairs in Germany and Austria in order, including electing his son Conrad as the King of Germany and vanquishing the rebellious Duke of Austria.
 With these accomplishments complete, the Emperor assembled an army and turned his attention to reasserting control over the rebellious northern Italian cities in his Empire.

-The war for Lombardy and Italy
+War for Lombardy and Italy

 Once he reached northern Italy in the late summer of 1237, Frederick II and his Ghibelline allies quickly captured the cities of Mantua and Ferrara.
 Then on November 27, 1237, the Imperial army decisively defeated the Lombard League at Cortenuova.

 In August 1238, Frederick II attempted to capture the city of Brescia by means of a siege; this effort failed and in October an armistice was put in place.